Generalised intermediate dimensions: Continuity and general bounds

-The idea of the proof is to consider a cover of $F$ with diameters in $[\Phi(\delta),\delta]$, and `fatten' the smallest sets in the cover to size $\Phi_1(\delta^\alpha)$ and break up the largest sets in the cover to size $\delta^\alpha$; the `cost' of each of these actions in terms of how much the dimension can increase is the same, namely $\eta$.
+\begin{proof} Without loss of generality assume $\eta > 0$, so $\gamma < 1 < \alpha$.
+The idea of the proof is to convert a cover for the interval $[\Phi(\delta),\delta]$ into a cover for $[\Phi_1(\delta^\alpha),\delta^\alpha]$.
+We do this by using the Assouad dimension to replace sets which are too large with sets of size $\delta^\alpha$ (corresponding to indices $I_1$).
+We use the lower dimension to replace sets which are too small with sets of size $(\Phi(\delta))^{\gamma}$ (corresponding to indices $I_3$).
+We have chosen the parameters $\gamma$ and $\alpha$ so that the `cost' of each of these actions in terms of how much the dimension can increase is the same, namely $\eta$.
+This is similar to the strategy for the proof of the bound~\cite[Theorem~2.6]{Banaji2021moran} for the intermediate dimensions in $\mathbb{R}^n$.